Adelphi, London

-Adelphi (/əˈdɛlfi/; from the Greek ἀδελφοί adelphoi, meaning "brothers") is a district of the City of Westminster in London.
+Adelphi (/əˈdɛlfi/; from the Greek ἀδελφοί adelphoi, meaning "brothers") is a district of the City of Westminster in Greater London.
 The small district includes the streets of Adelphi Terrace, Robert Street and John Adam Street.
 Of rare use colloquially, Adelphi is grouped with Aldwych as the greater Strand district (a main street of London between the two areas and those immediately adjoining) which for many decades formed a parliamentary constituency and civil registration district.

 Adelphi Buildings

 The district is named after the Adelphi Buildings, a block of 24 unified neoclassical terrace houses that occupied the land between The Strand and the River Thames in the parish of St Martin in the Fields, which also included a headquarters building for the "Society for the Encouragement of Arts, Manufactures and Commerce" (now generally known as the Royal Society of Arts).
 They were built between 1768 and 1772 by the Adam brothers (John, Robert, James and William Adam), to whom the buildings' Greek-derived name refers.
 The ruins of Durham House on the site were demolished for their construction.

-Robert Adam was influenced by his extensive visit to Diocletian's Palace in Split, Croatia (previously Dalmatia), and he applied some of this influence to the design of the neoclassical Adelphi Buildings.
+Robert Adam was influenced by his extensive visit to Diocletian's Palace in Split, Dalmatia (present day Croatia), and he applied some of this influence to the design of the neoclassical Adelphi Buildings.
 The nearby Adelphi Theatre is named after the Adelphi Buildings.

 Many of the Adelphi Buildings were demolished in the early 1930s and replaced with the New Adelphi, a monumental Art Deco building designed by the firm of Collcutt & Hamp.
 Buildings remaining from the old Adelphi include 11 Adelphi Terrace (formerly occupied by numismatic specialists A.H.
 Baldwin & Sons Ltd) and the Royal Society of Arts headquarters (which has expanded to incorporate two of the former houses).
 Benjamin Pollock's Toy Shop was located here in the 1940s.

-Notable residents
+Notable institutions

 South Australian Colonization Commission

 The South Australian Colonization Commission (1834–1843) had their offices at 6 Adelphi Terrace in 1840.
 Rowland Hill was secretary to this body, and it was during this period that he devised his penny postage scheme.

 London School of Economics

 The London School of Economics (LSE) held its first classes in October 1895, in rooms at 9 John Street, Adelphi, before setting up more permanent operations in Number 10 Adelphi Terrace.
 By 1920, the LSE had moved a few blocks east, to its current Clare Market address.
-While in Adelphi, the LSE’s scholars and students were active in the surrounding neighbourhood and community.
+While in Adelphi, the LSE's scholars and students were active in the surrounding neighbourhood and community.